rezmeplxrf/cli_buddy/README.md

 ## RoadMap

+- Refractoring
 - Support Rag

-**Contributions**
+- Installation script for binary executable and set up

+## Contributions

 Contributions are welcome!
 Feel free to open issues or submit pull requests.